 "Tres joli... but brush a little bit because it is a bit too much glitter," the makeup master says in his thick accent.
 It is 4.45, the beauty backstage is about to close.
 In a minute, all the girls will run by the stairs, one floor down, to the dressing room and the runway.

 "Luxurious and minimal, that's something difficult to achieve in an outfit," continues Pecheux.
-Simultaneously he is dabbing light touches of foundation to Mum en chief, the great Karen Altuzarra, CEO of her son's label who is almost ready for her close up.
+Simultaneously he is dabbing light touches of foundation to Mum en chief, the great Karen Altuzarra, chairman of her son's label who is almost ready for her close up.
 "You know what I mean?
 This season again, the Altuzarra codes are there, but pared down.
 Sober.
 You will find this amazing tailoring, which is his royal signature, the ethnic element he loves so much -- this time, an homage to the Inca culture.
 But everything has even been elevated to higher standards.
 The fabrics are to die for.
 I was fascinated by his double face cashmere, his furs and his work by color blocks," the artist continues.

 As for the show's look, Pecheux tried to avoid a cosmetics palette that felt redundant.
 "I started to play with the double colors on the lids, but it was too matchy-matchy, you know?
 Like very-5th-avenue-uptown-tight ass."